-The Rothschild is one of the leading families in Europe in the 10th century to establish banking and finance houses.
-Rothschild today established banking and finance houses in Europe to finance infrastructure projects such as the Pioneer, Railways and Suez Canal.
+The Rothschild Family is one of the leading families in Europe in the 10th century to establish banking and finance houses.
+Rothschild today established banking and finance houses in Europe to finance infrastructure projects such as the Pioneer, Railways, and Suez Canal.
 They have created an international world of high finance.

 Rothschild’s story began with the humble beginnings of its founder, Mayer Rothschild.
 Born in 1744, Mayer Rothschild was raised in the German Duchy of Hesse in a ghetto in Frankfurt.
 During that era, Jews were legally required to live in small communities that were far from Christian.
 They were not allowed to leave their villages on Christian holidays, Sundays or nights.

 As a child, Rothschild lived in a full house with about 30 other family members.
-Rothschild learned about the business world at an early age – his father, Amsel Musa Rothschild ran a business of coins, silk and other items to survive.
+Rothschild learned about the business world at an early age – his father, Amsel Musa Rothschild ran a business of coins, silk, and other items to survive.
 One of the clients of Amschel Rothschild was Crown Prince Wilhelm of Hess.

 Mayer Rothschild became an orphan at the age of 12 after the death of his mother.
 His father had died before.
-Before his passing, Rothschild’s parents wanted their son to study Jewish education in order to become a Jew.
+Before his passing, Rothschild’s parents wanted their son to study Jewish education to become a Jew.
 However, he decided to take an internship with a banking firm in Hanover, Germany.
 During his time, Rothschild learned the ins and outs of banking and foreign trade.

 The inception of a banking empire

 Rothschild returned to his hometown, Frankfurt, when he was 19 years old.
 Along with his brothers, he continued the commodities and wealth trade in his father’s early days – the rare coin to Prince Wilhelm Coin, which became Wilhelm IX, Landgrave of Hesse-Castle in 1785 and eventually the richest man on the European continent.